kennknowles/functional-lens/README.md

 Functional Lens (on Mathematics and Computation)
 ================================================

-This repository contains the articles from the blog, which are mostly literate Haskell + markdown.
+These are articles from the blog at http://kennknowles.com/blog which demonstrate functional programming ideas, libraries, or both.

+The articles are mostly literate Haskell + markdown.
+The code is licensed under the Apache 2.0 License so you should be able to use it in whatever way you like.
+I ask that the actual text of the article not be reproduced in an expository context except to quote it or cite it.
+I'm sure it isn't particularly valuable to anyone except for entertainment anyhow.
+Be nice :-)

 Copyright & License
 -------------------